Richard Jones & Myles Davidson, Inviqa

 Heuristic evaluation, meanwhile, is a testing strategy that’s fast, easy, and helps ensure businesses don’t lose sight on the basics with their digital proposition.
 It aims to uncover usability problems by getting a focused group of evaluators to use and assess a digital product using a set of usability principles.

 Evaluation is focused on a specific user journey or goal to ensure that the pain points and opportunities surfaced relate to the same area of the digital product.
 These improvement opportunities are then prioritised based on their ability to deliver tangible business value.

 This method was used by jewellery upstart Astrid & Miyu to drive maximum results during Black Friday 2017 including a year-on-year revenue rise of 144%, a 133% increase in transactions, and 5% rise in average order value.

 2. Prototype and experiment

-To become market leaders, publishers need to make like ecommerce companies and use digital prototyping and experiments to test the ‘smallest element’ and deliver great digital experiences, quickly.
+To become market leaders publishers need to behave like ecommerce companies, using digital prototyping and small experiments to test, learn, and deliver great digital experiences, rapidly.
 In particular, digital prototypes can be a great way to get internal buy-in and test hypotheses for higher-risk, or potentially high-cost initiatives.